 6.2 Non-profit Organizations

-A nonprofit 501(c) 3 charitable, service or political organization serving any part of one or more of the local communities served by BCTV or the BACB may produce a public or community access program.
+A nonprofit 501(c) 3 organization serving Bloomfield Township, Bloomfield Hills, Birmingham, Beverly Hills, Franklin and/or Bingham Farms may produce a public or community access program.
 It must register its proof of nonprofit status with BCTV and shall designate one member of the organization to be responsible for all producer responsibilities.
 This producer is not required to meet the usual eligibility requirements as defined in section 6.1.

 6.3 Bloomfield Township Policy for Bloomfield Community Television